shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M00Lab00_Dynamics_365_Labs.md

     ![](../images/newenvnext.png)

-1. Now scorll-down and specify the following settings and click on **Save**:
+1. Now scroll-down and specify the following settings and click on **Save**:

    - Enable Dynamics 365 apps? : **Enabled(1)**
    - Security group : Click on **+ Select(2)**